Butler vs. Texas Tech: Odds, spread, over/under - November 30

 - Odds to win the national championship: +15000

-- Texas Tech has a 0.7% chance of winning the national championship, based on its moneyline odds.
+- With odds of +15000, Texas Tech has been given a 0.7% chance of winning the national championship.

 Check out all the futures bets available at BetMGM!